0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ## What is this product about

-We took the best what Rsyslog has to offer and create a product that gose beyond the default aspects of Rsyslog.
-We create a solution that can accept logs from any server or product that uses the Rsyslog standard over a secure connection while providing you the ability to give access to this logs to selected people over SSH.
+We took the best of what Rsyslog has to offer to create a product that goes beyond the default aspects of Rsyslog.
+We have created a solution that can accept logs from any server or product that uses the Rsyslog standard over a secure connection, while providing you the ability to give access to this logs to selected people over SSH.

 We wanted to create a product that can help you secure your infrastructure even more by allowing you to lockdown remote access to the production servers, while still letting your team know what is going on those servers.